 Michigan Marijuana Crimes – Michigan Marijuana Criminal Lawyer

-Despite the approval by Michigan voters of medical marihuana in November 2008, the criminal marijuana laws In Michigan did NOT disappear, and the state continues to aggressively prosecute marijuana offenders.
+Despite the overwhelming approval of medical marihuana in November 2008, the criminal marijuana laws In Michigan did NOT disappear, and the state continues to aggressively prosecute marijuana offenders.
 Although compared to other states Michigan has lower penalties for simple possession and use of marihuana, it has some of the strictest laws in the country for growing, manufacturing, selling, or distributing marijuana.

-Michigan Marijuana Lawyer and Defense Attorney Bruce Alan Block has extensive experience defending clients against marijuana charges including: possession, use, manufacture, cultivation, possession with intent to deliver, and maintaining a drug house.
-Marijuana crimes usually involve questions related to searches: did the police have the right to enter your house, search your car, your garage, your land?
-Did they have the legal right to search the trunk of your car, your barn, your bedroom, or your pants pocket or purse?
+Michigan Marijuana Lawyer and Criminal Defense Attorney Bruce Alan Block has extensive experience defending clients against marijuana charges including: possession, use, manufacture, cultivation, possession with intent to deliver, and maintaining a drug house.
+Marijuana crimes almost always involve questions related to searches of cars, person, or houses.
+The first question to ask is: did the police have the right to enter your house, search your car, your garage, your land?
+Did they have the legal right to search the trunk of your car, your barn, your bedroom, your pants pocket, or purse?
 If they did not have the lawful right to search, this defense can be timely raised, the evidence suppressed, and the charges dismissed.

 Possession and Use of Marijuana.

 Possession of ANY amount of weed, such as a leaf fragment, miniscule residue, a burnt roach, or a single marijuana seed is sufficient to be arrested and charged with possession of marijuana.
 Possession of marihuana is a misdemeanor punishable by up to 1 year in jail and a maximum fine of $2,000.